Updated: Jun 16

 If we decide to fly even higher or at 60K ft at supersonic speed, this image paraphrases the national level of ESRD and dialysis access planning, again now including disease prevention measures and transplant and national safety planning.
 The 60K ft level metaphor represents a national health care program.

 National planning and decision-making are in principle not different from local planning – only more so in terms of impact and consequences for many individuals.
-The DOQI guideline is an example of the level of altitude metaphoric national planning (3).
+The DOQI guidelines is an example of the level of altitude metaphoric national planning (3).

 The International Space Station – 350 miles up.